fyraxis/account-management/README.md

 ### The purpose
-- To provide the account management api implementation according to the specs which define the operations that it is to support.
+- To provide the account management api implementation according to the specs [Account Management Specs](api-specification.yml) which define the operations that it is to support.
 Starting point - a boilerplate project with a '/ping' endpoint to check the api is up and running and some integrated tests for the final functionality.

 ### How to run the application